charlesleavitt13/pidoors/pidoors/INSTALLATION_GUIDE.md

 ```

 The journal will show the unsupported frame length and raw bits for each press.
 Raw frames can reveal entered digits, so run this only during a controlled test, do not enter real PINs, and set `keypad_diagnostic_capture` back to `false` when finished.
 This diagnostic mode does not unlock doors or attempt PIN validation.

-When keypad PIN access is enabled, enter up to four digits and press `#` to submit.
-The `*` key is ignored so it remains available for reader-specific keypad modes.
-The entered value is matched against the cardholder's existing **Card ID / PIN** field, so no separate PIN field is required.
-PIN attempts are recorded only in access logging; PiDoors never records the literal PIN.

 ---